Beijzum/beijzum.github.io/docs/Setting Up Your Project.md

 This section will focus on how to navigate file directories.

-4. Type in the command below to list out all directories you are currently in:
+4.  **Type** the following command to list out all directories you are currently in:

     > dir